My Gluten-free Kitchen

 • Cheese: I used a Mexican 4 cheese blend which I like a lot.

-What else can you make with these Hatch Chile Peppers?
-You can add them to my simple guacamole recipe to give it a kick!
-They would add some great flavor to my gluten-free cheesy bean dip too!
 And my friend Brianna, who told me about Hatch Chiles first, makes these amazing microwave gluten-free enchiladas that you can add additional Hatch Chiles to!
-They look so good!

 Gluten-free Rice and Beans Dip made in pressure cooker